To all volunteers, both new and returning: Be sure to read through the UPDATED INFORMATION and GUIDELINES before submitting an application.

 - Most tasks require some degree of physical activity.
 Whether it is standing, walking, lifting or other types of exertion, be prepared for some motion, and respect your own limitations.

 - Plan to be out in the elements during your time with us.
 Some work areas are sheltered, but many are out in the sun and/or rain.
 It can get chilly at night, so bring gear for all types of weather and darkness.

 - Wear shoes, and carry a flashlight, hat, sunscreen and water bottle.

 - Be aware of your own time limitations and the needs of your family.
-If you bring your children, please arrange for a friend or relative to watch them while you are working as they cannot accompany you during your shift.
-Many families participate by signing up only one parent to volunteer, with the other taking on parental duties.
+If you bring children, please arrange for a friend or relative to watch them while you are working, as they cannot accompany you during your shift.
+Many families participate by signing up only one parent to volunteer, with the other providing parental duties.
 We want your choice about volunteering at Grey Fox to be an informed one that is right for you, your loved ones and our Festival.

-- Volunteer placement is based on Festival needs.
-We reserve the right to accept volunteers that reflect our philosophy, values, and standards.
+- Volunteer placement is based on festival needs.
+We reserve the right to accept volunteers who reflect our philosophy, values, and standards.
 In some cases, we may suggest you purchase a ticket and enjoy the show.
 The $25.00 registration fee will be refunded if an application is not accepted, or if a volunteer cancels in writing by June 15.

 VOLUNTEER APPRECIATION PACKAGE: